dekorateio/dekorate/docs/documentation/helm.md

 ##### Mapping user properties using JSONPath expressions

-Let's see the following YAML resource:
+As we have introduced in the previous section, Dekorate will automatically map some properties like the `replicas` or the `images` to the Values helm file.
+Still, some users might need to map more properties.
+For example, let's see the following YAML resource:

 ```yaml
 apiVersion: v1